TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 ##### Optional stuff:
 - <a href="https://www.amazon.ca/s?k=breadboard">Breadboards</a> - _I used two small breadboards for this project.
 They came in a 3-pack, and you can take off the +/- power rails and then snap the main pieces together.
 They came with a sticky foam on the back with a peel off sticker.
 Using this I didn't need to mount or glue anything into the project box, and it lets me be able to change parts up in the future if I ever wanted to rebuild it._
 - [Hot glue gun](https://www.amazon.ca/s?k=Hot+glue+gun) - _I've seen videos of people hot glueing circuit boards directly into project boxes.
 I'm not a huge fan of that for most of the stuff I build, but for small projects that you don't think you'll rebuild later that you want to do quick and easy, this can shave off cost and time._

+<p align="right"><a href="#readme">...back to top</a></p>

 ## Parts needed
 - <a href="https://led.meanwell.com/productSeries.aspx">One or more MeanWell (or other brand) LED Drivers</a> compatible with PWM dimming connected to a lighting circuit that you want to be able to control.
 There should be DIM + and - wires or terminals.